Doing-it-All with Bounded Work and Communication: Algorithm Design

-\begin{lemma} Suppose that an instantiation of the generic algorithm is such that if $p$ processors aim to perform $p$ tasks, then this is accomplished with $B(p)$ work in main epochs, for some function~$B(p)$.
-Then the work in closing epochs of such an instantiation with $p$ processors is $\cO(B(p)+ p\log^2 p)$. \end{lemma}
+Our next goal is to estimate work in closing epochs by relating it to work accrued in main epochs.

-\begin{proof} Stormy epochs contribute $\cO(p \log^2 p)$ to work, by Lemma~\ref{lem:stormy-epochs}.
-We include this amount, as a component of the bound we seek to justify, and in what follows consider calm epochs only.
+\begin{lemma} Suppose that an instantiation of the generic algorithm is such that if $p$ processors aim to perform $p$ tasks, then this is accomplished with $B(p)$ work by core processors in main epochs, for some function~$B(p)$.
+Then the total work in closing epochs of such an instantiation with $p$ processors is $\cO(B(p)+ p\log p)$. \end{lemma}

-Observe that, starting from a round when there are no busy processors, the activity of the system can be interpreted as having at most~$p$ processors perform at most $p$ tasks, since sending a \texttt{Stop} signal to processor~$u$ can be interpreted as ``performing task~$u$.''
-The only difference between this interpretation of procedures \texttt{Closing} and \texttt{Main} is that some processors executing closing phases may halt, while a processor that is done with all tasks in a main phase subsequently executes at least one closing phase.
+\begin{proof} Stormy epochs contribute $\cO(p \log p)$ to work, by Lemma~\ref{lem:stormy-epochs}.
+We include this amount as a component of the bound we seek to justify, and in what follows consider calm epochs only.
+The following notation is used, when $\cE_i$ is a calm epoch, then $\cE_i'$, $\cE_i''$ and $\cE_i'''$ are the three immediately following calm epochs.